 The Gurdjieff Foundations

-Since Gurdjieff”s death in 1949, the publication of his writings, and of numerous books about him, has given wide currency to his name as a teacher of new ideas about the sense and aim of human life.
-As a result, an increasing number of people have expressed a serious interest in understanding his ideas.
-Groups have sprung up, looking for practical guidance in pursuing “work on oneself” indicated—in general terms—in the books.
+Since Gurdjieff”s death in 1949, both his own writings and many books about him have made his name well known as a teacher of new ideas about the sense and aim of human life.
+Groups formed, as an increasing number of people expressed serious interest in understanding his ideas.
+They naturally sought practical guidance in pursuing “work on oneself” as described in those books in general terms.

 Before he died, Gurdjieff charged Mme.
 Jeanne de Salzmann (1889-1990) and other senior followers with the responsibility of bringing his teaching to the world.
 They then established Foundations in Paris, London, Caracas and New York.
-It is through these centers that the Work has spread and that, gradually, as Gurdjieff had instructed, his writings have been published in many languages and his teaching made available around the world.
-Inspired by the Institute which Gurdjieff had created near Paris in the 1920s, more than thirty centers have been formed in North America alone since the New York Foundation was officially constituted as a not-for-profit charitable foundation in 1953.
+It is through these centers that the Work has spread.
+Gradually, as Gurdjieff had instructed, his writings have been published in many languages, and his teaching has been made available around the world.
+Inspired by the Institute which Gurdjieff had created near Paris in the 1920s, more than thirty centers have been formed in North America alone.
+The New York Foundation was officially constituted as a not-for-profit charitable foundation.

 The Teaching

 Those familiar with the difficulties of inner work understand the reluctance of those engaged in it to proselytize.
 This accounts for the paucity of public statements from the Gurdjieff Foundations.
-However the present demand is so strong that this brochure has been prepared in response.
-If you wish further information, please write to the Foundation.
+If you wish further information, here is a link to the Gurdjieff Foundation of New York.

 Recommended Reading: